 Pauline winces, “I wish.
 It’s way past too late and nobody wants to know.

 “Inside the dopamine matrix unpleasant facts have never been, and will never be, a match for pleasurable deceptions.
-That’s why it’s a piece of cake to convince people that they have free will and why even dopamine experts can’t understand that dopamine has usurped their free will.”
+That’s why it’s a piece of cake to convince people that they have free will and almost impossible to explain how dopamine undermines free will.”

 Her head spinning, Sam mumbles, “This is starting to sound like science fiction, complete with dopamine zombies capable of convincing one another that they’re healthy, normal human beings.”